 Everyone faces health challenges as they grow older, whether it is due to lifestyle habits, genetics, or unavoidable environmental factors.
 Heart health is one of the most important things to monitor as you age, as it affects several parts of your body.

-For instance, as the heart becomes less effective, it can negatively impact blood flow, contributing to declining vein health.
 If you want to learn more about the impact of the heart on vein health, reach out to Dr. Pinsinski and the medical team at Artemis Vein Center.

 Your heart rate naturally slows with age as your muscles weaken, resulting in decreased blood flow.
 Additionally, the walls of your heart may thicken, increasing the overall size of your heart.
 Though it may seem like a good thing, this change can result in your heart holding less blood and filling more slowly, further decreasing blood flow to your veins and arteries.